 Sunset the high-rise, By a motorway, A little man up at the sky.
-An end to a wasted day. on the man at the window, Looking at the down below. obvious he's got things on his mind.
-He his head, pulls down the blind.
+An uneventful end to a day. on the man at the window, Looking at the street below.
+It's he's got things on his mind.
+He shakes his head, pulls the blind.

-He writing a letter, To make it clear.
-He's just a man who's the end of his rope, Expressing his and his fears.
-In a world, so lonely and afraid, by the promises they made, It's a pity it ended up this way, is just a clich.
+He start's a letter, To it perfectly clear.
+He's just a man reached the end of his rope, his doubts and his fears.
+In a world, so lonely and afraid, Disillusioned by the promises made, a pity that it ended up this way, Life is a clich.

 I'm do tomorrow I did yesterday.
 It's a dull routine, cut this scene, It's such a clich.